 Who is responsible for delighting customers?

 All employees and managers play a part in delighting customers.
 Collaborative efforts can keep customer delight high.
 Keep in mind that a company shouldn't try too hard and go overboard to achieve customer delight.
-According to Harvard Business Review, free products, refunds and free services only marginally improve brand loyalty.
+Free products, refunds and free services only marginally improve brand loyalty.
 Aim to delight your customers, but don't get taken advantage of in the process.

 1. Understand the difference between customer satisfaction and customer delight.